 The story took on another dramatic twist earlier this week when Thomas received some delayed texts from Vinny in which the drug dealing hunk revealed he was going to commit suicide, framing Liam (Scott Clifton) for his death and sending him to jail in the process, and, once again, try to create a way for Thomas to get back with Hope.

 Thomas was stunned!
 Why would Vinny throw his life away on a plan that might not even work?
 Best friends help you move, offer you a place to live when you need one, and pick you up at the airport when no one else will.
-This was taking things several steps too far.
+This was taking things several steps too far on The Bold and the Beautiful.

 Vinny took his devotion to Thomas to a whole new level.
 There was nothing to ever indicate Vinny was gay (he didn’t like that Finn was talked about by the female nurses at the hospital).
 But why was he so dedicated to Thomas?